 Of course, there is a catch.
 The time of invoicing, combined with potentially long payment terms and, according to Illion’s most recent 2019 report, an average 10.5 days late payment in the construction industry, can easily exceed 90 days.
 This is where invoice financing comes in.

 Invoice financing allows subcontractors to collect payments when an invoice is issued, instead of when the payment is actually due.
-Instead of waiting for the property developer to pay an invoice, the subcontractor simply takes the invoice to their finance partner, who issues most of the payment immediately, before collecting the payment on their behalf.
+Instead of waiting for the property developer to pay an invoice, the subcontractor simply takes the invoice to their financial institution, who issues most of the payment immediately, before collecting the payment on their behalf.
 Once that’s done, the remaining funds are issued.

 This means that, as long as subcontractors can issue invoices within 90 days of paying their own suppliers, they don’t actually need to invest any of their own working capital.
 Financing tools like these insulate large builders from the immediate impacts of market forces, and allow smaller construction companies to fully finance their operations, while also making revenues more reliable.